-Unlike other years, not a single person has gone missing at the pilgrimage in Nashik and Trimbakeshwar this year, thanks to the local police, who used hundreds of CCTV cameras and loudspeakers, as well as mobile apps, to help reunite missing people with their groups
+Not a single person has gone missing at pilgrimage in Nashik, Trimbakeshwar, thanks to local cops, who used CCTVs, loudspeakers and mobile apps, to help reunite missing people with their groups

 Think Kumbh Mela, and thanks to Bollywood films from the ‘60s and ‘70s, the first thing that comes to mind is missing kids or separated twins.
 So, it’s a matter of great pride for the local authorities that this year, every single person who has gone missing so far, has been reunited with their family or friends.